jayeshdhobi/Academix/README.md

-# ClassManager
+# Academix
 A Student-Teacher Portal built using HTML, CSS, Python and Django

-Class Manager is a Student-Teacher Portal where teachers and students can sign up, and teachers can add students in their class.
+Academix is a Student-Teacher Portal where teachers and students can sign up, and teachers can add students in their class.

-Class Manager contains features like:
+Academix contains features like:
 1. Teachers can add or edit their student's marks after adding them in the class.
 2. Teachers can write notices which will be sent to all students in their class.
 3. Teachers can upload assignments which students can download.